-Even though successful economic structural transformation must be accompanied by a declining share of agriculture (and the rural sector in general) in output, income and employment, it need not mean that the agricultural and the rural sector in general should decline in size, too.
-Indeed, in general, successful economic development ought to be accompanied by an enlarged agricultural and rural sector, in output certainly, perhaps also in income, even though typically not in employment.
-But what conditions are there for this to happen, and what were the Chinese practices to ensure that this happened?
+Even though successful economic structural transformation will necessarily be accompanied by a declining share of agriculture (and the rural sector in general) in output, income and employment, it need not mean that the agricultural and the rural sector in general should decline in size.
+Indeed, in general, successful economic development ought to be coupled with an enlarged agricultural and rural sector, in output certainly, and perhaps also in income, even though typically not in employment.
+But what conditions are there for this to happen, and what have the Chinese practices been to ensure that this happens?
 Issues in this lecture include:

-- a) Kuznets' four roles of agriculture in assisting a country's industrialization; - b) However, the need for sustained agricultural development; - c) A variant of the Harris-Todaro model: The three-activity model; - d) Basic conditions of agriculture in China and the role of rural non-farming sector; - e) The role of agricultural infrastructural investment; - f) Agricultural infrastructural investment during the commune period; - g) Agricultural infrastructural investment after the commune: China's Comprehensive Agricultural Development program; - h) Similar agricultural infrastructural investment programs in other economies.
+- a) Roles of agriculture in assisting a country's industrialization; - b) However, the need for sustained agricultural development; - c) The Three-Activity model revisited; - d) The role of rural non-farming sector; - e) Agricultural infrastructural investment; - f) Agricultural infrastructural investment during the Commune period; - g) Agricultural infrastructural investment after the Commune: China's Comprehensive Agricultural Development (CAD) programs; - h) Similar agricultural infrastructural investment programs in other economies.

 - 1. Why should successful economic development in a country be accompanied by sustained growth of its agricultural and rural sector, even though their shares in employment, output and income are most likely to fall? - 2.
-Did China achieve this satisfactory outcome, and what do you think were the factors responsible for it?
+Did China achieve this sound outcome, and what do you think were the factors responsible for that?